If you own a vehicle, you definitely understand how painfully expensive it is to maintain it.

 Ultimately, if you can become a safer driver, there should be some form of discount you can get, be it car insurance deductions or nifty rewards from different apps.

-If you become a HopSkipDrive driver, you can allegedly earn up to $32 per hour, set your own schedule, and even earn bonuses.
+If you become a HopSkipDrive driver, you can earn up to $32 per hour according to its website, set your own schedule, and even earn bonuses.

 HopSkipDrive runs a background check and seriously vets their drives, so there are some steps involved.